301 North College Ave.

 Our mission is to connect people to Jesus Christ.
 What better way to plant the seed of Christ’s love than to do so with a child?
 Operation Christmas Child brings joy and hope to children in desperate situations world-wide through simple, gift-filled shoeboxes that show God’s love.

-Last year, the Aledo United Methodist Church donated 252 shoeboxes to this wonderful Christian mission project.
-Those were 252 children who may not have received anything to celebrate the birth of our Lord.
-That is also 252 families who witnessed God’s love first-hand.
+Last year, the Aledo United Methodist Church donated 226 shoeboxes to this wonderful Christian mission project- more than 1,620 total since we began our involvement in 2008.
+Those were 1,620+ children who may not have received anything to celebrate the birth of our Lord.
+That was also 1,620+ families who witnessed God’s love first-hand.
 What a wonderful blessing for both the recipient and the giver.
 THIS YEAR'S GOAL IS 260 BOXES!!

 Boxes may be filled with dozens of items.
 Along with items like school supplies, jump ropes, t-shirts, small stuffed toys, small cars, please consider hygiene items in your box as well.
 They could include bar soap (place in a plastic, zip-lock bag and/or a soap dish), washcloths, hair combs and brushes.
-Once again this year, our church is supplying 2 pencils for each shoebox.
 These items, which we may take for granted, may be the only such items that these children have all year.
 Can we count on YOU to get on board to help a child in need?
 If you can help in any way, it will be appreciated greatly by the children!

 Participants for this simple, hands-on mission project can be people of all ages.
 The participants do not have to be a member of this church.
 The focus of the project is the true meaning of Christmas—the birth of Jesus Christ.
 Just imagine the looks on the children’s faces as they open their box to find all those treasures.
 For many of these children, it will be like a dream come true.